ngn13/sshchat/README.md

 The "protocol" is explained with more details in the [protocol documentation](docs/protocol.md).

 ### Features
-- **Performance**: Server and the client uses a multi-threaded architecture - allo
+- **Performance**: Server and the client uses a multi-threaded architecture.
 - **Configuration**: You can configure every aspect of your server - SSH keys, MOTD, password protection etc.
 - **Administration**: You can authenticate as an admin to kick, nick ban and IP ban other users.